mertbarutcuoglu/UBC-Course-Analyzer-Desktop-Application/README.md

 using this field, now in the Course page in the GUI, you can find a bar chart that visualizes the distribution of the grades.

+### Phase 4: Task 3 ###
+Identified Problems:
+-  CourseList class is used by all of the GUI classes other than the Main class which only has the welcome page.
+All of the classes are using the same CourseList, so they used to have a CourseList parameter in their constructor and pass it and instantiated it any time that we changed the page.
+However, there should be only a single instance of that class because the CourseList is same throughout the execution of the program.
+Also, having a global point of access for that single instance will make everything easier because that class will be used by many classes.
+So, to solve this problem, I applied Singleton Design Pattern to my CourseList class.
+Making this change also improves cohesion because now the other GUI classes doesn't have to ensure that the CourseList is the same and its content doesn't change during the page transitions.

 ### Instructions for Grader ###

 #### Demo Video For Guidance (For Phase 3) ####